JacobRyanHanson/just-tech-news/README.md

 # Just Tech News

 ## Description
-This is a back-end server that stores data pertaning to a comment form.
+This is an interactive comment form.

 ## Website
 https://just-tech-news-43250.herokuapp.com/